"Annie, what's this I hear about you going into prison this weekend?"

 That's when James J. Ackerman, the president and CEO of Prison Fellowship®, met with Annie to discuss acquiring Daughters of Destiny as part of Prison Fellowship's women's ministry.
 One June 30, 2017, Prison Fellowship acquired Daughters of Destiny.

-Today, Annie is the director of programs and special events.
-Her role allows her to continue serving incarcerated women by organizing programs and events specifically designed to meet the spiritual needs of women behind bars.
+Today, Annie is the director of Create: New Beginnings.
+Rooted in Scripture and the core values of the Prison Fellowship Academy®, Create: New Beginnings® empowers women to acknowledge critical emotions and develop self-awareness through the lens of artistic expression.
+Annie’s role allows her to continue serving incarcerated women by organizing programs and events specifically designed to meet the spiritual needs of women behind bars.

 "It's so wonderful that God would take that little ministry that was started with just a few women [that] grew and grew and grew," Annie says, "and then He would take it and make it even bigger and better through Prison Fellowship.
 I think that's such a wonderful blessing."